yoelhor/vid-logic-app/README.md

 # Helpdesk ID prove request

 Follow the steps in this article to deploy the Helpdesk ID prove solution.
-For the solution overview, please check the [Helpdesk ID prove request overview](Overview.md) document.
+For the solution overview, please check the [overview](Overview.md) document.

 ## 1. Prepare your environment

-Start by setting up your verified ID service using either the [quick](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant-quick) or [advanced](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant) setup.
+Start by setting up your Microsoft Entra verified ID service using either the [quick](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant-quick) or [advanced](https://learn.microsoft.com/en-us/entra/verified-id/verifiable-credentials-configure-tenant) setup.

 ## 2. Get the authority of your verified ID service

+1. Navigate to <https://entra.microsoft.com> and sign-in with your admin account.
 1. From the menu, under **verified ID**, select **credentials**.
 1. Select one of the credentials, like the **Verified employee**.
+1. From the menu, select **Issue a credential**.
-1. From the **request body** JSON, copy the value of the **authority** ID.
+1. In the **request body** JSON, copy the value of the **authority** ID.
 It's your Decentralized Identifier.

     ![Screenshot of the authority ID](https://learn.microsoft.com/en-us/entra/verified-id/media/verifiable-credentials-configure-issuer/issue-credential-custom-view.png)